timmayo/Classes/WorkshopPLUS-Power-Platform-for-Administrators/readme.md

-WorkshopPLUS: Power Platform Copilot Studio more to come
+WorkshopPLUS: Power Platform for Administrators more to come